How College Students Can Get Better Sleep

-Step one here is setting a bedtime and wake time, and sticking to it.
+Step one here in creating a schedule for better sleep is setting a bedtime and wake time, and sticking to it.
 For more information on getting to sleep on time, refer to the sleep hygiene guide here.
 Avoiding nicotine, caffeine, alcohol, and stimulants is key to developing a normal sleep schedule and having a high quality of sleep as a student.
 It is, however, difficult given the omnipresence of the above substances in a university environment.
 Stick to your guns on this one.

 Additionally, find ways to cut stress.
 Academic and social stressors are some of the most significant factors in keeping you up at night in college.
 Exercise, meditation, reading, watching Netflix, or schmoozin’ with boo (…or whatever you kids say now) are all valid ways to relieve stress at the end of the day.
 The more relaxed you are, the quicker you’ll find sleep.

 It’s a simple explanation for a very complex issue though, and your stress issues may fall outside the normal spectrum.
 If you’re having trouble de-stressing and subsequently sleeping, there are resources on campus or through your primary care physician that can help.
 Use them.

 Step two is developing proper study habits.
 Working efficiently is key here.
 Put your phone away, stay off Facebook and Reddit and limit chatting with your study buddies.
 Keep your study time as study time, not a social affair.
 My father once told me to treat it as an office job.
 Work on your studies eight hours a day, and pretend there’s a boss behind you checking if you’re wasting time on the internet or chatting with colleagues.
 This isn’t to say you shouldn’t work collaboratively – two heads are both better and more efficient than one.
 Working together to solve a problem set is one thing, working together to figure out who Arie is going to give a rose to next week on the Bachelor is another.